ferjorosa/learn-dl/Notes/SSH/multiple_ssh.md

-## Managing Multiple GitHub Accounts
+## Effectively managing Multiple GitHub Accounts

 For cases where you have both a personal GitHub (or similar) account and a company account, you can follow these steps to manage them effectively: